Differential Equations as Fixpoints and Games: Differential Equations As Fixpoints

-Reasoning about differential equations is difficult, as it involves syntactically reasoning about non-computable reachability of differential equations.
-There are incomplete approaches using invariance reasoning \cite{DBLP:conf/lics/PlatzerT18} and approximation methods using numerical techniques \cite{DBLP:conf/lics/Platzer12b}.
-In contrast to these, this section presents a \emph{complete} and \emph{global} formulation of differential equations as \emph{fixpoints}.

-The fixpoint description here is different from the contracting fixpoint description for \emph{local} existence of solutions to differential equations in the Picard-Lindel\"of theorem using the Banach fixpoint theorem.
-It describes the reachability relation as a global fixpoint in the lattice-theoretical sense of the \(\mu\)-calculus \cite{DBLP:journals/pjm/Tarski55}.
-This unifies the notion of discrete adversarial gameplay and continuous gameplay through fixpoints.
+Reasoning about differential equations is difficult, as it involves syntactically reasoning about the non-computable reachability relation along the flow of a vector field.
+There are incomplete approaches using invariance reasoning \cite{DBLP:conf/lics/PlatzerT18} or using classical numerical approximation methods \cite{DBLP:conf/lics/Platzer12b}.
+In contrast to these, this section presents a \emph{complete} and \emph{global} formulation of differential equations as \emph{fixpoints}.\footnote{ This fixpoint description is different from the contracting fixpoint description for \emph{local} existence of solutions to differential equations in the Picard-Lindel\"of theorem using the Banach fixpoint theorem.
+It describes the reachability relation as a global fixpoint in the lattice-theoretical sense \cite{DBLP:journals/pjm/Tarski55}.} This unifies the notion of discrete adversarial gameplay and continuous gameplay through fixpoints, by identifying a continuous dynamical system with a discrete dynamical system.